pschiffmann/zone_di.dart/README.md

 ## API overview
-The Scope API uses a builder pattern allowing you to register any number of strictly typed  variables.
+The Scope API uses a builder pattern allowing you to register any number of strictly typed values.

-You can then use any of the variables from any method called from within the Scope.
+You can then 'use' the registered values from any method called from within the Scope.

+The registered values are essentially stored in a map and are retrieved using a globally defined key.

 ```dart
 Scope()